mzattera/FuckBench/README.md

 #### C Libraries

-cc65 provides extensive C libraries covering most of the C standard ones: FB adds some (machine-dependant) functions as well.
+cc65 provides extensive C libraries covering most of the C standard ones, FB adds some (machine-dependant) functions as well.
 To re-build the libraries used by FB, you can call `<root>\bin\FB_build_lib.bat`; this will compile all `.s` (6502 aseembler) and
-`.c` files under `<root>\cc65` folder and add them to the standard cc65 library (`none.lib`).
+`.c` files under `<root>\cc65` folder and add them to the cc65 library.

 ##### time.h

-All standard libray fuctions in `time.h`, with the exception of `clock_settime (clockid_t, const struct timespec)` are available in FB, with some limitations.
+All standard libray fuctions in `time.h`, with the exception of `clock_settime (clockid_t, const struct timespec)`, are available in FB with some limitations, as explained below.

-Please notice that to use the time library function you must use*
+Please notice that to use the time library function you must include:

 ```
 #include "fbtime.h"